Anna’s story: MindSonar helps Anna develop a Healthier Lifestyle

 If middle and senior managers were to invest in MindSonar profiles for their direct reports, they could tailor their approach to individuals, giving more frequent feedback to those who prefer it (the Externally referenced individuals), and feedback on a “as needed” basis to those who do not (the Internally referenced individuals).
 This would reduce the stress and insecurity felt by all members of the team, whether new to post or not.
 As a result, team members will feel more motivated and so develop within their roles more productively.

-Of course, there are other Meta Programmes which are at play in such circumstances, especially around the changing context of moving from team member to team leader.
+Of course, there are other Thinking Styles which are at play in such circumstances, especially around the changing context of moving from team member to team leader.
 The MindSonar profiles will also enable more experienced managers to support their junior managers to handle those changes too.

 If you are a middle or senior manager who would like to get the most from your junior managers, then contact your local MindSonar Professional to learn more about how MindSonar could enable you to get the best out of your team, and keep each team member motivated and less stressed.